syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 {% endhighlight %}

-And also, the following editors are provided for support in ejTreeGrid control.
+And also, the following editors are provided for support in TreeGrid control.

 * stringedit
 * booleanedit